Qal'at Ja'bar: Tomb of Suleyman Shah

-Syrian Civil War
+Syrian civil war

-SDF fighters examine Qal'at Ja'bar following their capture of the castle in January 2017.
-ISIL had built tunnels and weapons depots into the castle grounds.

 During the Syrian Civil War, Islamic State of Iraq and the Levant captured the castle in its 2014 offensive in Syria.
 The castle grounds were suspected to have been subsequently repurposed by ISIL as a training ground, with tunnels and weapons depots built into the site.
 Syrian Democratic Forces captured the site on 6 January 2017 as part of its Raqqa offensive, seizing it after killing 22 ISIL fighters.
+ISIL had built tunnels and weapons depots into the castle grounds.

 Architecture

 Qal'at Ja'bar measures 370 × 170 m.
 The castle consists of a stone-built wall with 35 bastions around a rock core, and is partially surrounded by a dry moat.
 The layout of the castle is very reminiscent of the much better preserved citadel of Aleppo.
 The upper parts of the castle are built from baked bricks.
 The entrance to the inner parts of the castle consists of a gatehouse and a winding ramp cut out of the rock.
 Inside the castle are the remains of a vaulted hall, as well as minaret that was probably built by Nur ad-Din, and that is the highest part of the castle.
 The brickwork that is currently visible is mainly the result of extensive restoration works by the Syrian Directorate-General of Antiquities and Museums (DGAM).